SamanZahedi/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.
+Line 32 will output 10 and line 33 will return undefined as variable y is not accessible outside the function and scoped to it.

 ## Question 3